MostAwesomeDude/construct/docs/basics.rst

 >>> outer.parse(b"1234")
 Container(data=b'1234')

-As you can see, Containers provide human-readable representations of the data, which is very important for large data structures.

-.. note:: Embedded structs should not be named, see :class:`~construct.core.Embedded` .
+Embedded structs should not be named, see :class:`~construct.core.Embedded` .

 Sequences